jadedbay/bevy_procedural_grass/README.md

     commands.spawn(GrassBundle {
         mesh: meshes.add(GrassMesh::mesh()),
         grass: Grass {
-            entity: Some(terrain.clone()), // set entity that grass will generate on top of.
+            entity: Some(plane.clone()), // set entity that grass will generate on top of.
             ..default()
         },
         ..default()